bnbourassa/gdbreach-attacks/README.md

-# Algorithmic Improvements for More Efficient DBREACH Attacks
+# G-DBREACH Attacks

+G-DBREACH contains the Ghost-DBREACH, Group-DBREACH, and Gallop-DBREACH attacks

 DBREACH stands for *Database Reconnaissance and Exfiltrationvia Adaptive Compression Heuristics*.

-This repository contains the code accompanying the Algorithmic Improvements for More Efficient DBREACH Attacks research paper, including the evaluation scripts for measuring the attack accuracy.
+This repository contains the code accompanying the G-DBREACH-Attacks: Algorithmic Techniques for Faster and Stronger Compression Side Channels research paper, including the evaluation scripts for measuring the attack accuracy.